All about Budgets

 specifically approved in writing by the appropriate agency official at the National Science Foundation.

 Benefits are paid for Kennesaw State University employees.
-Fringe benefits for 9-month (academic year) faculty are calculated as 33% of their institutional base salary during the academic year and 23% during summer.
-The benefit rate for 12-month (fiscal year) faculty, staff, and administrators is 33% for an entire calendar year.
+Fringe benefits for 9-month (academic year) faculty are calculated as 37% of their institutional base salary during the academic year and 23.65% during summer.
+The benefit rate for 12-month (fiscal year) faculty, staff, and administrators is 37% for an entire calendar year.
 In general, no fringe is paid to students.
-Please refer to KSU Payroll guidelines as rates may vary depending on different roles.

 Capital expenditures include individual items of equipment, new buildings, and alterations and renovations of the existing physical plant.